Who can provide a reference?

 A candidate may ask for a copy of a reference by submitting a subject access request under the GDPR/Data Protection Act 2018.
 However, confidential references are exempt from disclosure.

-If you receive a request from a candidate for a copy of a reference, you should forward it the University’s Information Compliance Team (ICT) at: email@example.com.
-The ICT will consult the referee on whether they object to disclosure, and, if so, whether the reference can be withheld.
+If you receive a request from a candidate for a copy of a reference, you should forward it the University’s Information Compliance Team (ICT) at: email@example.com who will consider the request in accordance with the UK GDPR.